byomakase/time-addressable-media-store-tools/README.md

 - `VITE_APP_AWS_REPLICATION_BATCH_ARN` = **TAMS Tools stack** output `ReplicationBatchArn`
 - `VITE_APP_AWS_REPLICATION_CREATE_RULE_ARN` = **TAMS Tools stack** output `ReplicationCreateRuleArn`
 - `VITE_APP_AWS_REPLICATION_DELETE_RULE_ARN` = **TAMS Tools stack** output `ReplicationDeleteRuleArn`

+#### DeployLoopRecorder

+This will deploy the Loop Recorder functionality to the solution.
+The Loop Recorder is an automated StateMachine that manages flow duration by automatically deleting older segments when flows exceed a specified duration.
+When a flow has a `loop_recorder_duration` tag (in seconds), the system monitors segment additions and removes segments from the beginning of the flow to maintain the specified duration limit.

+**Note:** This component includes an Event Bridge rule that triggers for every `flows/segments_added` event, so it should only be deployed when loop recording functionality is required.

+**No additional environment variables required** - the Loop Recorder operates automatically based on flow tags.

 ## SSM Parameters Configuration